alexwang19/alexwang19.github.io/docs/installation_docs.md

   * ```
     kubectl -n kube-system logs <agent-node-analyzer-pod-name> | grep -i "\"level\":\"error\""
     ```
-* Sometimes you will see recurring errors if a scan is attempted for an application pod that has not come up or is failing.
 * Grep all of the agent node analyzer pods logs for "\"message\":\"startup sleep\"".
 This signifies that the pod is up and running successfully.
   * ```
     kubectl -n kube-system logs <agent-node-analyzer-pod-name> | grep -i "\"message\":\"startup sleep\""
     ```
+* After the node analyzer has been running for 30 minutes, check for log messages with "too" that say image scans are being skipped due to size.
+  * ```
+    kubectl -n kube-system logs <agent-node-analyzer-pod-name> | grep -i too
+    ```
+* Sometimes you will see recurring errors in the node analyzer logs if a scan is attempted for an application pod that has not come up or is failing.